NEONScience/NEON-Data-Skills/tutorials/R/Lidar/lidar-topography/extract-raster-data-R/extract-raster-data-R.md

 using the **ggplot2** package see our tutorial,
 <a href="https://www.neonscience.org/dc-time-series-plot-ggplot-r" target="_blank"> *Plot Time Series with ggplot2 in R*</a>.

 In reality, we know that the trees in these plots are the same height regardless of if we measure them with lidar or from the ground.
-However, there may be certain biases in our measurements, and it wil be interesting to see if one method measures the trees as being taller than the other.
+However, there may be certain biases in our measurements, and it will be interesting to see if one method measures the trees as being taller than the other.
 To make this comparison, we will add what is called a "1:1" line, i.e., the line where all of the points would fall if both methods measured the trees as exactly the same height.
 Let's make this "1:1" line dashed and slightly transparent so that it doesn't obscure any of our points.

     # create plot